 Unsafe railroad crossings present a serious danger to pedestrians much like they do to vehicles.
 Though the danger of an unguarded, poorly maintained railroad crossing receives some public attention, railroads have, by and large, succeeded in maintaining an impression that any instance of a pedestrian hit on railroad tracks is a case of careless trespassing or suicide.
-Though these two issues certainly are very real and cost many lives each year, not every pedestrian accident fits one of these categories.
+Though these two issues certainly are very real and cost many lives each year, many pedestrian accidents do not fall into one of these categories.

 While railroads have attempted to enforce the notion that no pedestrian should ever be found near railroad tracks, they often somehow neglect to take into account the obvious fact that not everyone owns a car.
 In short, their policies often fail to take into consideration the poor who cannot afford vehicles but live near tracks, the young who cannot drive a vehicle, the elderly, and the disabled.
 This obvious blind spot nevertheless is very much operative in the thinking of railroad companies.

 Why Pedestrian Train Accidents Happen

 When people think of pedestrian-train accidents, they generally assume that someone decided to step in front of a train in order to end their own life.
-No doubt that reason accounts for some of the nearly 500 people who are killed each year in these accidents, but it doesn’t tell the complete story.
+No doubt that reason accounts for some of the people who are killed each year in these accidents, but it doesn’t tell the complete story.

 The Federal Railroad Administration (FRA) tends to call these “trespassing events.”
 Their approach is to discourage individuals from “trespassing” on railroads—not to increase the safety of crossing railroads.
 Nonetheless, this sort of “trespassing” is responsible for more railroad-related deaths than the combined total of derailments and other train accidents.
 The FRA’s response has been to start to a campaign educating folks on the perils of trespassing on railroad tracks and the proper way to cross.
 They have also ramped up efforts to criminalize this trespassing and enforce laws related to it.